Simplified State Space Layers for Sequence Modeling: Conclusion

 \section{Conclusion}

 We introduce the S5 layer for long-range sequence modeling.
 The S5 layer modifies the internal structure of the S4 layer, and replaces the frequency-domain approach used by S4 with a purely recurrent, time-domain approach leveraging parallel scans.
 S5 achieves high performance while retaining the computational efficiency of S4.
 S5 also provides further opportunities.
-For instance, as demonstrated in Section \ref{sec:exp:variable}, parallel scans allow efficient handling of sequences sampled at variable sampling rates.
-The concurrently developed method, \emph{Liquid-S4}~\citep{hasani2022liquid}, uses an input dependent state matrix, which highlights the opportunities of time-varying SSMs.
-S5's parallel scan can allow for naturally handling time-varying SSMs.
-The more general MIMO SSM design will also enable connections to be made with classical probabilistic state space modeling.
+For instance, unlike the convolutional S4 methods, the parallel scan unlocks the ability to efficiently and easily process time-varying SSMs whose parameters can vary with time.
+Section \ref{sec:exp:variable} illustrated an example of this for sequences sampled at variable sampling rates.
+The concurrently developed method, \emph{Liquid-S4}~\citep{hasani2022liquid}, uses an input-dependent bilinear dynamical system and highlights further opportunities for time-varying SSMs.
+The more general MIMO SSM design will also enable connections to be made with classical probabilistic state space modeling as well as more recent work on parallelizing filtering and smoothing operations~\citep{sarkka2020temporal}.
 More broadly, we hope the simplicity and generality of the S5 layer can expand the use of state space layers in deep sequence modeling and lead to new formulations and extensions.
-Finally, the concurrent work on \emph{Mega}~\citep{ma2022mega} has combined state space layers with an attention mechanism to achieve similarly high performance.
-Combining such attention mechanisms with S5 is an exciting opportunity for future work.